 Both approaches work, and it is valuable to have a choice for web app development.

-The goal of our Web app experiments is a toolbox that enables development of interactive web simulations (“labs”).
+The goal of our Web Labs is a toolbox that enables development of interactive web simulations or “labs,” and a set of labs built with this toolbox.
 Our development practice is as follows.

 First, Get something up on the screen.
 Often this involves finding an example on the web and modifying it.
 Don’t spend a lot of time designing and thinking before something simple gets running.
 We believe that it is better to get something useful running than it is to have a beautiful plan and theory in development but nothing working to show for your time.